Lumen Field: Seahawks

 Prior to the stadium opening in 2002, Allen and Bob Whitsitt said that they hoped the new stadium would help turn the Seahawks into a Super Bowl contender and that Seattle would be considered to host the championship game.
-The seating is expandable to 72,000 for the purpose of holding the game, but the NFL typically does not consider cities with outdoor stadiums where the average temperature in February is below 50 °F. The number of season tickets available at Qwest was capped at 61,000 following the Super Bowl appearance.
-The ensuing waiting list was the first for the Seahawks since the early 1990s.

-The team's first season at their new home was in 2002.
+The seating is expandable to 72,000 for the purpose of holding the game, but the NFL typically does not consider cities with outdoor stadiums where the average temperature in February is below 50 °F. The team's first season at their new home was in 2002.
 (Note: 2002 also marked the Seahawks' first season in the National Football Conference (NFC) since their inaugural season in 1976; they were members of the American Football Conference (AFC) between 1977 and 2001.)
 Their first game at the new facility was a 28–10 preseason loss to the Indianapolis Colts on August 11, 2002.
-Their first regular-season game was held on September 15, 2002; the Sehawks lost by a score of 24–13 to the Arizona Cardinals, the same franchise that defeated them in the first regular-season game at the Kingdome in 1976.
-The Seahawks went on to end their first season at the new field with a 7–9 record, winning only three home games.
-In the 2003 season, the team went undefeated at home and reached the playoffs.
-It was the first time the franchise had won 10 games in a single season in 17 years.
-The Seahawks again reached the postseason during the 2004 season and played their first playoff game at Qwest Field on January 8, 2005.
-In that game, they lost to the St. Louis Rams who had already defeated them twice that season.
-The following season, the Seahawks went undefeated at home for the second time in three years and won their first-ever NFC Championship, but lost in Super Bowl XL.
-Between 2002 and 2005, the Seahawks won 24 of their 32 regular season games at the stadium.
+Their first regular-season game was held on September 15, 2002; the Seahawks lost by a score of 24–13 to the Arizona Cardinals, the same franchise that defeated them in the first regular-season game at the Kingdome in 1976.